sindresorhus/sindresorhus.github.com/source/content/apps/ai-actions.md

 This makes it simpler, but more importantly, it stores your API key securely in the keychain.
 This means you can share your shortcuts to others without exposing your API key.
 The API key is not stored in the shortcut.

+#### Can you support the OpenAI Whisper API?

+No, the Whisper API isn't suitable for this app due to Shortcuts' 30-second limit on third-party actions on iOS, making long transcriptions impossible.
+Instead, use my app [Aiko](/aiko).
+It runs Whisper locally on your device and supports Shortcuts by performing transcriptions in the foreground, bypassing the time constraint (on macOS, it runs in the background).

 #### Why is this free without ads?

 I just enjoy making apps.
 Consider leaving a nice review on the App Store.